On This Day in History: August 13

 - Michael Servetus is arrested by John Calvin in Geneva, Switzerland as a heretic.

 - Buddhist monks from Kyoto, Japan's Enryaku-ji temple set fire to 21 Nichiren temples throughout in what will be known as the Tenbun Hokke Disturbance.
-(Traditional Japanese date: 27th day of the 7th month of the 5th year of the Tenbun (天文) era).
+(Traditional Japanese date: Twenty-seventh day of the seventh month of the fifth year of the Tenbun (天文) era).

 - Union of Brittany and France: The Duchy of Brittany is absorbed into the Kingdom of France.